Please refer to the University’s Glossary of Terms for policies and procedures.

 5.4 The Student Academic Appeals Committee will only consider appeals relating to academic matters, including, but not limited to the following matters:

-- Assessment and final grades
+- Review of final grades

-- Granting of credit
+- Granting of credit transfer

 - Award of Honours